 If in doubt, call 01926 334466 or Email to re-start your planned service maintenance or request a service visit.

-Grease Traps are designed to be in regular use and rely on the flow of water to function and to remain free flowing.
+Grease traps for commercial kitchens are designed to be in regular use and rely on the flow of water to function and remain free flowing.

-Ideally get them professionally emptied and flushed through with clean water.
-This is the only way to ensure that your kitchen drainage will function as soon as you return to trading.
+Ideally, get them professionally emptied and flushed through with clean water.
+This is the only way to ensure your kitchen drainage will function as soon as you return to trading.

 Contact our team to arrange this and let us know when you intend to resume trading.
 Make sure you get it planned and organised early for peace of mind.

-- Get your grease trap and grease management systems professionally serviced.
+Get your kitchen grease trap and grease management systems professionally serviced.